Catastrophic fate of Schwarzschild black holes in a thermal bath: The black hole as an underdensity

 Among others, a curious aspect of the situation considered in this article is the following.
 When it grows by absorption of the surrounding radiation, a black hole might end being {\it less} dense that the medium in which it is embedded.
-Obviously, the Schwarzschild solution, which is a vacuum solution to the Einstein's equation, is not appropriate to handle this situation.
-The very meaning of the ADM mass defining the families of solutions is ill defined.
+Obviously, the Schwarzschild solution, which is a vacuum solution to Einstein's equation, is not appropriate to handle this situation.
+The very meaning of the ADM mass defining the families of solutions is ill-defined.
 It is nevertheless worth considering a simple thought experiment to understand whether it is possible to make sense out of this.
-An interesting case is the one of thick shells collapsing towards a pre-existing black hole \cite{Liu:2009ts}.
+An interesting case is the one of thick shells collapsing toward a preexisting black hole \cite{Liu:2009ts}.
 The exact solution was first derived using comoving coordinates,

-where there is only one non-vanishing component in the stress-energy tensor.
+where there is only one nonvanishing component in the stress-energy tensor.
 Using the machinery developed by Oppenheimer \cite{Oppenheimer:1939ue} and appropriate matching conditions, the result can be transformed to usual coordinates and is easy to interpret.
 If several shells collapse on the black hole, one can show that all the incoming matter but the outermost layer of the last one do cross the horizon \cite{Liu:2009ts} (exact solutions for null fluid collapse were obtained in \cite{Husain:1995bf}).
 This does not rely on any assumption about the respective densities of the black hole and of the shells.
-The later can be denser than the former (the mean density of a black hole is anyway not a physically relevant quantity).
+The latter can be denser than the former (the mean density of a black hole is anyway not a physically relevant quantity).
 It should be kept in mind that we do not consider here accretion of dust, which would be severely impacted, but absorption of radiation whose penetration in the black hole is (mostly) not driven by gravitational effects.\\

 Obviously, a black hole does not form in a static homogeneous space without a triggered gravitational instability.
 Otherwise, one would be led to the absurd conclusion that black holes spontaneously appear in any large enough static space as a region of size $R$ falls inside its own gravitational radius as long as $R>\sqrt{3/(8\pi\rho)}$.
 This is clearly wrong as this analysis would only be correct for the vacuum case.
 However, once the black hole is formed there is no reason to discard the possibility that its mean density becomes smaller than the average one of the surrounding medium.
 Although unusual, this situation is not impossible.